Northern Iowa Panthers football

 The Northern Iowa Panthers football program represents the University of Northern Iowa in college football at the NCAA Division I Football Championship Subdivision (FCS) level as member of the Missouri Valley Football Conference (MVFC).
 The program began in 1895 and has fielded a team every year since with the exceptions of 1906–1907 and 1943–1944.
 The Panthers play their home games at the UNI-Dome on the campus of the University of Northern Iowa, in Cedar Falls, Iowa.
+They have appeared in the Division I FCS playoffs 22 times, third most among all current teams but have never won an FCS Division I championship.